ellysh/video-game-bots/InGameBots/protection.md

 The fourth protection approach, which we will consider, is a self-debugging.
 There is a limitation of Windows OS.
 Only one debugger can be attached to the process at the same time.
 Therefore, if our test application starts to debug self, nobody else can do it.

 This technique is based on creating of a child process by the [`CreateProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425%28v=vs.85%29.aspx) WinAPI function.
 Then there are two possibilities.
-The first one is the child process starts to debug parent process.
+The first one is a child process debugs the parent process.
 In this case all work of our test application happens in the parent process.
-The second possibility is the parent process starts to debug child.
-In this case child process makes all work of the test application.
+This possibility is described in this [article](http://www.codeproject.com/Articles/30815/An-Anti-Reverse-Engineering-Guide#SelfDebugging).
+The second possibility is a parent process debugs the child one.
+In this case the child process makes all work of the test application.
 We will consider an example of the second case.

 This is a source code of the [`SelfDebugging.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/SelfDebugging.cpp) application, which demonstrates self-debugging approach:
 ```C++